fb-pixel

 This site contains affiliate links to products we recommend.
 We may receive a commission for purchases made through these links.

-Learn to make this no sugar added, thick (yet soft and pliable) fruit leather recipe with the addition of a secret ingredient that also has added health benefits!
+Learn to make this no-sugar-added, thick (yet soft and pliable) strawberry fruit leather recipe.
+It includes a secret ingredient with added health benefits!

 A woman holding up a piece of fruit leather, showing how pliable it is.